fachry-isl/fachry-isl.github.io/_posts/2023-1-30-idx_loan_project.md

     F1: tf.Tensor(0.8239226, shape=(), dtype=float32)
     Area under precision (AUC) Recall: 0.9641245892153532

-From the classification report the model produce 0.56 F1-score and 0.96 AUC score which is good for Loan Application prediction.
+From the classification report, the model produces a 0.56 F1-score and 0.96 AUC score which is good for Loan Application prediction.

 ## Project Report
-After completing this project I created the PowerPoint presentation using Google Slide which can be accessed below.
+After completing this project I created the PowerPoint presentation using Google Slides which can be accessed below.
 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTcaRuNHESeRFD1G8J49fh5tKKPnrYgbchGjA1OQHrR8RbmiZZgZXqq1zXITd806Q/embed?start=false&loop=false&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

-This are just summaries of what I have done, if you want take a look into more details you can accessed the full notebook on Github [here](https://github.com/fachry-isl/loan-prediction/blob/main/idx_loan_project.ipynb).
+These are just summaries of what I have done if you wanna take a look into more details you can access the full notebook on GitHub [here](https://github.com/fachry-isl/loan-prediction/blob/main/idx_loan_project.ipynb).